ancillaryfactory/Topic-Manager/readme.txt

 == Changelog ==
-Version 1.6:
+Version 1.7:

-* Recommended security update: Admin functionality is now only available to users who can manage options (admins)
+* New options screen
-* Added link in Admin bar and display of descriptions in frontend table
+* Link to Topic Manager now appears in Admin bar
+* Choose permission level for access to Topic Manager admin functions